 The Horizontal Design module in GLD also includes a set of panels, grouped by subject, through which the designer can enter and edit the input variables in a straightforward and efficient manner.
 For example, parameters related to trench configuration are listed on the Configuration panel, while piping choices are listed on the Piping panel.
 Everything related to a project is presented simultaneously and easily is accessible throughout the design process.
-In the expanded user interface mode, which can be expanded by double clicking on any of the tabs, the most commonly modified parameters as well as calculation results are always visible, as seen below in figure 5.1.
+In the expanded user interface mode (available after upgrading to the Premier edition), which can be expanded by double clicking on any of the tabs, the most commonly modified parameters as well as calculation results are always visible, as seen below in figure 5.1.

-Fig. 5.1 The Expanded User Interface
+Fig. 5.1 The Optional Expanded User Interface